 The injuries from lightning are severe and difficult to treat.
 Lightning strikes on people are very rare, but you can significantly increase your chances of getting zapped by doing the following: standing on high places, carrying long and conductive metal implements (like rifles), or being exposed on a flat plane with nothing else to attract the bolt.

-Be smart if you have to move or work in a thunderstorm, and always remember that lightning may strike far beyond the edges of a storm.
+Be smart if you have to move or work in a thunderstorm (particularly if you’re in a car), and always remember that lightning may strike far beyond the edges of a storm.

 19. Flooding is the number one cause of death by any natural disaster, and also the most destructive by property damage.
 Flooding usually occurs because a torrent of rain causes rivers and lakes to burst their banks, completely inundating areas with water that would otherwise stay dry.

 Flooding also occurs when massive storms like hurricanes drop tons of rain and also bring with them deadly storm surge from the ocean.
 Floods are dangerous because of the weight of moving water can sweep away people and vehicles, and also because of the sheer havoc they cause.

 Dropped power lines, broken sewer pipes, and the chance of being drowned in the murky, swirling water all come part and parcel with flooding.
 There is little you can do to avoid flooding except get away while the getting is good, and be prepared to go to high ground if forced to stay.